syncfusion-content/blazor-docs/blazor/gantt-chart/rows.md

 ### Dynamically hide rowdragdrop icons

-By default, it renders all records with a rowdragdrop icon.
-In this guide, we'll show you how to dynamically conditionally hide the rowdragdrop icon based on specific conditions using the [`RowDataBound`](https://blazor.syncfusion.com/documentation/gantt-chart/events#rowdatabound) event.
+In Syncfusion Gantt Chart, the default behavior is to render all records with a rowdragdrop icon.
+This guide demonstrates how to dynamically hide the rowdragdrop icon based on specific conditions using the [`RowDataBound`](https://blazor.syncfusion.com/documentation/gantt-chart/events#rowdatabound) event.

-#### Event handling
+**Step 1**:

 You can dynamically hide the rowdragdrop icon based on specific conditions using event handling.
 Here's how you can achieve this: